Life Is Strange: True Colors: Plot

-In April 2019, Alexandra "Alex" Chen (Erika Mori) leaves a foster care group home after eight years to reunite with her brother Gabriel "Gabe" Chen (Han Soto) in Haven Springs, Colorado.
-Gabe shows Alex around Haven, with the townspeople primarily employed by a mining company, Typhon.
-Subsequently, Alex meets park ranger Ryan Lucan (Eric Emery), radio DJ Stephanie "Steph" Gingrich (Katy Bentz, reprising her role from Before the Storm), local bar owner and Ryan's father Jedediah "Jed" Lucan, flower shop owner Eleanor Lethe, her granddaughter Riley, Gabe's girlfriend Charlotte Harmon and her son Ethan, the town's sheriff deputy Jason Pike, taxidermist Reginald "Duckie" McCalister III, Typhon Mining's mine safety manager Mac Loudon, and Typhon's operations director Diane Jacobs.
+In April 2019, Alexandra "Alex" Chen leaves a foster care group home after eight years to reunite with her brother Gabriel "Gabe" Chen in Haven Springs, Colorado.
+Gabe shows Alex around Haven; many of the townspeople are employed by Typhon, a mining company.
+Subsequently, Alex meets park ranger Ryan Lucan, radio DJ Stephanie "Steph" Gingrich, (Note: Katy Bentz reprises her role as Steph, having previously appeared in Life Is Strange: Before the Storm) local bar owner and Ryan's father Jedediah "Jed" Lucan, flower shop owner Eleanor Lethe, her granddaughter Riley, Gabe's girlfriend Charlotte Harmon and her son Ethan, the town's sheriff deputy Jason Pike, taxidermist Reginald "Duckie" McCalister III, Typhon Mining's mine safety manager Mac Loudon, and Typhon's operations director Diane Jacobs.

-While Gabe shows Alex his apartment and offers it as a gift to her, they get interrupted by Mac, who wrongfully believes Gabe is having an affair with his girlfriend Riley and attacks him.
-The altercation causes Alex's "emotions" to snap, resulting in her beating up Mac to defend Gabe.
-Later, Ryan informs them that Ethan has gone missing.
-The three search the forest for Ethan, and Gabe calls Typhon to cancel a scheduled blast in the nearby mountain.
-Alex rescues Ethan, but the blast goes off anyway, and a resulting landslide knocks Gabe into a canyon, plummeting to his death.
+While Gabe shows Alex his apartment and offers it as a gift to her, they are interrupted by Mac, who wrongfully believes Gabe is having an affair with his girlfriend Riley and attacks him.
+The altercation causes Alex's "emotions" to snap, resulting in her attacking Mac to defend Gabe.
+Later, Ryan informs Alex and Gabe that Ethan has gone missing.
+The three search the forest for Ethan as Gabe calls Typhon to cancel a scheduled blast in the nearby mountain.
+Alex rescues Ethan, but the blast goes ahead anyway; the resulting landslide knocks Gabe into a canyon, plummeting him to his death.

 Attempting to find answers about the circumstances around Gabe's death, Alex uses her powers on Mac, who was working the night of the explosion and claims not to have received Gabe's call.
-She discovers that Mac attempted to act on the call, but his superiors at Typhon overruled and let the blast go off; Typhon is now actively covering up their role in Gabe's death and pressuring him to keep quiet.
-After enlisting the aid of Ryan and Steph, Alex turns her attention to Diane and steals her USB drive, which contains a recording of Gabe's call and a message from Diane's superior coercing her to ignore the situation and proceed as planned.
-Alex is later arrested by Pike for theft and computer fraud but is released after either signing an affidavit to drop her investigation or removing Pike's fear of Typhon with her powers.
+She discovers that Mac attempted to act on the call, but his superiors at Typhon overruled and let the blast go off; the company is now actively covering up their role in Gabe's death and forcing him to keep quiet.
+Enlisting the aid of Ryan and Steph, Alex turns her attention to Diane and steals her USB drive, which contains a recording of Gabe's call and a message from Diane's superior coercing her to ignore the situation and proceed as planned.
+Alex is later arrested by Pike for theft and computer fraud, but is released after either signing an affidavit to drop her investigation or removing Pike's fear of Typhon with her powers.